 Year is obvious.
 Use 1978 and not just 78.
 I considered putting year first as it indicates the relevance of a file.
 Something written in 1930 is probably not as up-to-date and relevant as something written in 2010.
 But in the end and because having a lot of texts without date stamping I settled for making it entry two ( or three ).

 Pages is obvious.
 It conveniently indicates the complexity of the file.
 Something 3 pages long is probably not as comprehensive as something 300 pages long.
 HTML files are not separated into pages so there is no length info for such a file.
+Append page number with a p, like 10p.
+And use 1xp for HTML.
+This avoids any misinterpretation with year.

 Writer is obvious.
 I don’t always include the Writer as I don’t know the writer anyway.